sitestacker/docs/_articles/install-site-stacker/server-requirements-windows.md

    * Modify any file within the Site Stacker installation

-**5. Database**
+### 5. Database Server

 * Microsoft SQL Server 2012 or higher
   * The connection to the database server can be made with either SQL Authentication or Windows Authentication
      * If Windows Authentication will be used the user under which IIS process is running must map to a valid SQL Server login in order to establish a connection.
   * Optional, but highly recommended:
      * SQL Server Management Studio
   * Note: Use of MySQL with Windows Server is NOT an option.

-**6. PHP**
+#### Database Access

+The user used to connect to the database server needs the following access:

+- Server Roles (server-wide security privileges): `bulkadmin`, `dbcreator`
+- User Mapping (database role membership): `db_owner` (on the designated database)

+If `dbcreator` cannot be granted, a second (empty) database called `sitestacker_test` needs to be created and the user should be a `db_owner` on that database as well.

+### 6. PHP

 * PHP 5.6.x or latest stable version
    * Download PHP [here](http://php.iis.net/)